Jupita-io/java/README.md

 Similarly, call the dump API whenever input responds back to the same touchpoint by specifying the message and ID of the input;

 ```
-jupita.dump("hi, how are you?", "3",  Jupita.INPUT, new Jupita.DumpListener() {
+touchpoint.dump("hi, how are you?", "3",  Jupita.INPUT, new Jupita.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {